fubar2/galaxy_tf_overlay/README.md

  * Input sample files uploaded in the history so they can be selected when defining input files, and used for the tool test.
  * Output files that will appear in the history when the new tool is run.
  * User-controlled command line parameters.
- * Command line construction and how parameters are passed to the script or dependency.

 Many of these involve related choices, including:

   * an internal parameter name
   * a form or file parameter type
   * optional default value
   * user form prompt and help text

- The tool itself has specific details including:
+ The tool itself has metadata, and other options including:

+  * Command line construction to pass parameters to the script or dependency.
   * Help text
   * Links to related repositories and help
   * Citations